MxFxM/TGMB/code/README.md

 ## salt
 SALT is the System for Advanced Laser Tracking.
 It controlls a servo gimbal and a laser diode.

+## 11 save video
+Saves video.

+## 12 save images
+Saves images.

+## 13 save images and video
+The code used for capturing data.
+1080P video is captured at 30 frames per second and encoded as h265.
+At the same time individual frames are encoded as jpeg.
+Both outputs can be saved.
+To save disk space, only every 30th frame is stored, meaning one frame per second.

 # Testing code
 This are just snipptes that were created while getting started with the OAK-D.